Karljord/cloud-native-wermland-site/content/_index.md

 description: "Join us for our next event"
 ---

+Due to the high level of interest and the limited availability of space, registration is now closed.

+If you are still interested, please contact the organizer at leo@redpill-linpro.com.

 Redpill Linpro welcomes everyone to the third Cloud Native Wermland meetup in Karlstad!
 Meet like-minded people, talk about cloud native and open solutions, and make new connections over food and drinks.
 The event is open to everyone – regardless of previous experience or knowledge level.